 Step 4: Once the firmware download is complete, click “Start to Fix” and the program will begin fixing the device.
 The whole process will take no more than a few minutes and your device will be back to normal.

 If the Standard Mode fails to fix device, you may need to use the Advanced Mode.
-It is however worth noting that while the Advanced Mode will fix the device, you will also lose all the data on your device.
+It is however worth noting that while the Advanced Mode will fix the iPhone stuck on Apple Logo with loading bar, you will also lose all the data on your device.
 The following is a guide on how to use the Advanced Mode.

 Open the program and then connect the device.
 From the main menu, select the “Advanced Mode.”
 From there, the process is much the same as it is with the Standard Mode.